MicrosoftDocs/learn/learn-pr/azure/secure-and-isolate-with-nsg-and-service-endpoints/includes/3-exercise-network-security-groups.md

         --name ERP-DB-SERVERS-ASG
     ```

-1. To associate **DataServer** with the app security group, in Cloud Shell, run the following command.
+1. To associate **DataServer** with the app security group, run the following command in Cloud Shell:

     ```azurecli
     az network nic ip-config update \